fastruby/RFCs/2025-06-02-default-reek-configuration.md

 When applying this configuration, projects will still need exceptions in some cases where the code smell is not flagging code we want to change or when there's a warning on code that's in the same file but out of the scope of the work done.

 It is expected that the team working on a given project will keep an eye when these exceptions are used, and there should be a clear explanation to skip a code smell instead of fixing it (which is a valid thing to do, but shouldn't be done just in order to not address it).

+## How is this going to impact our internal teams and their day to day?

+In the near future we plan to adapt this configuration in these projects:

+- FastRuby.io
+- OmbuLabs.com
+- Points

+Other project will not adapt this configuration.
+We expect Ruby and Rails projects to reach certain maturity before we adapt these standards.

+## What projects are not a good fit for this new standard?

+We do NOT want to adapt this standard on these types of projects:

+- Prototypes
+- Unproven MVPs that might be discarded
+- One-off internal tools that might be obsolete in a year

 ## What this file is NOT